Get a fall and Christmas sign in one with this DIY double sided wood sign.

 In both versions of the Christmas Tree sign I used a white background.
 Then I had some fun with using the traditional red & green Christmas colors to give the wood sign some contrast.

 And if you are using non-traditional colors in your Christmas decor, you can have fun by adding them into your own Christmas tree farm sign.

 Or stick with neutrals so you can change things up if you want.

 However you decide to make your own double-sided wood sign, you will love that you only have 1 sign to store and can use it to decorate your home for 1/3 of the year!

 Now I need to make another one for spring & Easter, winter & Valentine’s and more… Oh the possibilites!

-How to Make a Double Sided Wood Sign
+How to Make a Two Sided Wood Sign

 Cut three 22″ long pieces from the 1×3 board.
 Make sure all your pieces are exactly the same width (I use a simple miter saw stop like I shared in this woodworking hacks post).